 - New “bracket” capabilities allow you to add profit exits, trailing stops, and stop losses all on the same position

 - Default share / contract quantities can be set on a per security basis

 - At same time Schwab up dated their Street Smart Edge in the Cloud (current version 1.24.598)

 - This version of SSE runs on Schwab servers, with only a light-weight display client on your computer.
 This allows SSE to run comfortably on underpowered computers, MAC, etc. It’s my default choice on my Windows 7 machine because it runs faster than the downloaded version.
 The cloud version for the most part has equal or superior features.
 For more information see this post.

-Steetsmart Edge is launched by qualified users on the Schwab website.
+Steetsmart Edge can be launched/downloaded from the Schwab website.
+Recently Schwab made StreetSmart Edge available to all account holders.
+A call to the their helpline (800-435-9050) is required to set it up.
 Before I get to my complaints here are some things that I like:

 - Option chains allow an adjustable number of strikes from 1 to 20 or all.
 It’s very nice to not have to deal with huge lists of options when my interests are relatively close to the money.

-- I really like the availability of midprice quote, halfway between the ask / bid price—very useful for options and lower volume securities.
+- General availability of midprice quotes, halfway between the ask / bid price.
+This is an essential capability for any serious option trading and very useful for lower volume securities.